kiwi-cook/kiwi-cook/README.md

    npm run serve:app
    ```

-   The Taste Buddy client app is now live!
-Open your browser and get ready to embark on a culinary journey at [http://localhost:8080](http://localhost:8080).
+   Taste Buddy is now live!
+Open your browser and start your culinary journey at [http://localhost:8080](http://localhost:8080).

 ## Features

-Taste Buddy offers a delightful array of features to spice up your cooking routine:
+Taste Buddy offers a delightful array of features to enhance your cooking experience:

-- **Recipe Galore:** Explore a diverse range of mouthwatering and budget-friendly recipes.
+- **Recipe Finder:** Discover a diverse range of affordable, delicious recipes tailored to your preferences.
-- **Smart Shopping List:** Effortlessly create a shopping list based on your chosen recipes for convenient grocery shopping.
+- **Smart Shopping List:** Create budget-friendly shopping lists based on your chosen recipes.
-- **Chef's Tips & Tricks:** Learn handy kitchen hacks and tips from experienced chefs to enhance your culinary skills.
+- **Step-by-Step Cooking Instructions:** Follow easy, detailed instructions to cook each meal perfectly.
+- **Personalized Recommendations:** Get recipe suggestions based on your tastes and budget.
-- **Meal Planning Magic:** Plan your weekly meals effortlessly, ensuring a delicious and well-balanced menu.
+- **Meal Planning Made Easy:** Plan your weekly meals effortlessly, ensuring a delicious and cost-effective menu.

-Get ready to turn every meal into a culinary masterpiece with Taste Buddy! 🍲👨‍🍳
+Get ready to transform your kitchen into a haven of affordable culinary delights with Taste Buddy! 🍽️👨‍🍳